-This is the third installment of “genome assembly algorithms through jigsaw puzzles”.
-We usually post them here every Tuesday, although we are late this week.
+This is the second installment of “genome assembly algorithms through jigsaw puzzles”.
+We post them here every Tuesday.
 You can find all those pieces in one place (and some more) at this link.

 We are developing this tutorial to explain genome assembly algorithms in a simple manner.
 In fact, rather than explaining, we expect you to discover the answer by manually solving a jigsaw puzzle.
 Later we show you how your solutions are related to the commonly used algorithms and their variations.